marcuswahlstam/Set-StaticDNSServers/README.md

 # Set-StaticDNSServers
-Changes the static DNS settings
+Changes the static DNS settings and logs results to database for easy tracking.